-Winter storms have buffeted these shores since the dawn of time, but 2015 was the first year they had official names.
+Winter storms have buffeted these shores since the dawn of time, but in 2015 it was decided to give them official names.
 After Storm Abigail became the UK's first named storm in November 2015, others came thick and fast, with Desmond, Gertrude and Imogen in particular wreaking havoc across the country during that storm season.

-Storms Angus, Barbara, Conor, Doris and Ewan hit the UK during the 2016/17 season.
-2017/18 will be the third season where UK storms have names.
+Storms Angus, Barbara, Conor, Doris and Ewan hit the UK during the 2016/17 season, while in 2017/18 Storms Eleanor, Fionn and Georgina battered Britain with gusts of up to 100mph.

 Why do storms now have names?